Tweed Courthouse: Completion

 Eidlitz was commissioned to complete an expanded design in 1876.
 By this point, much of the courthouse was already occupied and in use by several courts and city governmental departments.
 Eidlitz was to finish the north porch facing Chambers Street; complete the main hall and rotunda; and build a replacement south porch.
 He was also commissioned to build a southern wing, which in Kellum's original plan was to measure 50 by 70 ft.
 Though Eidlitz's initial design for the southern wing was supposed to be similar to that of the main building, the real plans turned out to be much different.
 He redesigned Kellum's neoclassical interiors with rich polychrome effects in Romanesque Revival style, and added ornamental and architectural detailing (such as arches and foliate detail) to integrate the new wing's design with the rest of the courthouse.
 The expanded design provided thirty monumental courtrooms around the central three-story octagonal rotunda.
 Eidlitz's design incorporated a polygonal skylight in the rotunda, a significant deviation from Kellum's original plans for a dome.

-The New York Times criticized the new wing's design, calling it "cheap and tawdry in comparison with the elaborate finishing and classic exterior of the present structure".
+The New York Times criticized the new wing's design as "cheap and tawdry in comparison with the elaborate finishing and classic exterior of the present structure".
 The American Architect and Building News described how the addition was "grafted" onto the original building: "Of course no attention was paid to the design of the existing building and within and without a rank Romanesque runs cheek by jowl with the old Italian, one bald, the other florid; cream-colored brick and buff sandstone come in juxtaposition to white marble."
 According to one biography of Eidlitz, he could not understand the reason behind the controversy surrounding his design:

 Standing in the rotunda of the courthouse one day, when his own vari-colored brick arches and columns had been inserted between the cast-iron panels of the older work, he said, "Is it possible for anybody to fail to see that this," pointing to the new work, "performs a function and that that," pointing to the old, "does not?"